 Your employees have a right to know what you’re doing with their data and that you’ll safeguard their sensitive information the same way that you’d safeguard a client or customer’s sensitive information.
 You may want to give your employees the option to request that any personal data collected that isn’t relevant to their job or your company is erased.
 If so, include the relevant information in your written internet policy.

 When you’re deciding on a monitoring solution that will work best for your company, it can help to see that solution in action for yourself.
-Find out how our internet usage monitoring software can work for you.
+Set up a 1:1 training session to see how our internet usage monitoring software can work for you.